Zsuzsanna Lipták

 I am still scientific coordinator for Erasmus+ exchange with Bielefeld University (Technical Faculty), Germany (only computer science and bioinformatics; for mathematics contact Prof. Di Persio, for biotechnology, Prof. Dall'Osto).

-My other partner universities have passed to the following scientific coordinators: Please contact them if you are interested in doing an Erasmus semester in one of these universities.
+My other partner universities have passed to the following scientific coordinators: Please contact them if you are interested in doing an Erasmus semester in one of these universities (unless you want to write a thesis in collaboration with one of these universities, then you should speak to me).

 More info coming soon.